jsmtaing/jsmtaing/README.md

 💬 Now:
 - Trying to learn about shell texturing.

+💭 Later:
+- Look into "Graphics Codex" projects
+- Complete rest of "Ray Tracing in One Weekend" series

 💤 Previously:
 - Followed the first book of the "Ray Tracing in One Weekend" series